164 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 Headquartered in the US, International Flavors & Fragrances Inc. is a leading innovator of products that consumers taste, smell, or feel in fine fragrances and beauty, detergents and household goods, foods and beverages.
 The company is committed to procure 100% of its electricity from renewable sources in the shortest practical timescale possible and as financially feasible.

 Infosys is an Indian multinational corporation that provides business consulting, information technology, software engineering and outsourcing services.
-It has set a RE100 goal to go 100% by 2018.
+The company aims to go 100% renewable by 2020.

 Based in the Netherlands, ING is a global financial institution meeting the needs of a broad customer base comprising individuals, families, small businesses, large corporations, institutions and governments.
-ING is currently among leaders in the Dow Jones Sustainability Index ‘Banks industry’ group and is committed to powering all of its operations 100% with renewable electricity by 2020.
+ING is currently among leaders in the Dow Jones Sustainability Index ‘Banks industry’ group.
+The bank is 91% renewable, and is committed to powering all of its operations 100% with renewable electricity by 2020.

 Johnson & Johnson is the world’s largest and most broadly-based health care company, and its mission is to help people live longer, healthier and happier lives.
 Recognising the intrinsic link between a healthy environment and human health, the company wants to play its part in addressing climate change and has set a RE100 target to power all of its facilities with renewable energy by 2050.

 Irish building materials company Kingspan aims to run its 80+ global manufacturing facilities on 100% renewable power on an aggregated basis over its estate by 2020.
-Having already achieved net zero energy at its head office in Ireland in 2012 through the use of solar panels, it is on target to achieve 50% renewable energy across the Group in 2016.
+Having already achieved net zero energy at its head office in Ireland in 2012 through the use of solar panels, the company has exceeded its target to achieve 50% renewable energy across the Group in 2016.

 KPN is a Dutch landline and mobile telecommunications company that believes switching to renewable energy consumption is one key way to address climate change.
 All of KPN's electricity has come from renewable sources of energy since 2013.